-The CT3M is another way to help raise your low cortisol levels (as proven by a 24 hour saliva cortisol test) WITHOUT the use of hydrocortisone (HC) or Florinef.
-It is not a stand-alone treatment.
-We have also learned since its introduction that most will need to be treating any other issues, such as methyl blocks, sex hormones if problematic, lowering inflammation (very important) good nutrition, and more.
+It’s also not a stand-alone treatment.
+We have learned since its introduction that most will need to be treating any other issues, such as methyl blocks, sex hormones if problematic, lowering inflammation (very important), good nutrition, neurotransmitters and more.

 The T3 needs to be direct, NOT slow-release.
 Turns out that NDT can work for this, too, because of its T3 content, and it’s best to swallow it for the early morning dose to release the T3 more immediately.
 If you have HARD tablets, chew them up first.
 Use an acid in your drink like a small amount of Apple Cider Vinegar or lemon juice.

 You canNOT have hypopituitary or Addisons for this to work.
 If you have Diabetes or blood sugar issues, you’ll need to adequately treat those for this to work.
 To rule out hypopit, do an Insulin Tolerance Test.
 To rule out Addisons, do a Synacthen/ACTH Stimulation test.

 **KEY POINTS CONCERNING PROMOTING BETTER ADRENAL FUNCTION WITHOUT HC: